blinklet/learning/data-science/data-science-environment.md

 > **NOTE:** Instead of using reflection, it is better to use [Declarative Mapping](https://docs.sqlalchemy.org/en/20/orm/declarative_mapping.html) to build SQLAlchemy ORM classes.
 It enables program maintainers to see the database information expressed in Python code.
 It also makes a program more robust, because you will be better able to predict the impact that changes in the database schema will have on your program.
 See *Appendix A* for more information.
 However, Declarative Mapping requires you to learn more about the ORM than we can cover in this document.
 So, we use reflection in our example.

-First, create a connection to the database Start a new Jupyter Notebook.
-In the first cell, enter the following code to prepare a connection to the database.
+First, create a connection to the database:

 ```python
 from sqlalchemy import create_engine